fallflame/CarND-Vehicle-Detection/README.md

 ### Discussion

 1. When I use histogram feature of the image, the accuracy on the validation image increased.
 However, the error seems increased on real detection.
 I think there might a bais in our training set.
 2. The accuracy and the speed are both important.
-We need to detect
+We need to detect 416 images for each frame, to find vehicles.
+3. It is possible to reused the result of the last frame.
+For example, if a car is detected, we can track it with template matching.
+This can accelerate the speed and also allow us to track the movement.